Gods and Generals (film): Production

 Ted Turner originally pitched an adaption of Gods and Generals to Warner Bros.
 Pictures in 2000 and decided to personally finance it after they turned him down.
 The final cost of the film was $60 million for the production and $30 million for the distribution of it, making it one of the most expensive independent films ever produced.

 Turner has a cameo in the film as Colonel Waller T. Patton.
 Colonel Patton, the great-uncle of George S. Patton, was mortally wounded at Gettysburg, a scene depicted in the movie Gettysburg.
 United States Senators George Allen (R-Virginia) and Robert Byrd (D-West Virginia) also have cameo roles, both playing Confederate officers, and Phil Gramm (R-Texas) appears as a member of the Virginia Legislature early in the film.
 Rep. Dana Rohrabacher (R-California) plays a Union officer, and then-representative Ed Markey (D-Massachusetts) appears as an Irish Brigade officer.
-Most of the extras were American Civil War reenactors, who provided their own equipment and worked without pay.
-Among them, 2nd South Carolina String Band portrays the players of "The Bonnie Blue Flag" during a troops entertainment music show.
-In exchange, Ted Turner agreed to donate $500,000 to Civil War battlefield preservation.

-The movie was filmed in Virginia's Shenandoah Valley, western Maryland, and in the Eastern Panhandle of West Virginia.
-Actual historic locations in the film include Virginia Military Institute and Washington & Lee University, known as Washington College during the Civil War.
+Casting

 Russell Crowe was the original choice to play Stonewall Jackson, but scheduling conflicts prevented his availability in the summer and fall of 2001 when the movie was filmed.
 Stephen Lang had begun to reprise his role as George Pickett, but instead was asked to fill in the role of Jackson.
 Billy Campbell, who had played a 44th New York lieutenant in Gettysburg was called in to hastily replace Lang in the role of Pickett.

 Although Tom Berenger desired to reprise his Gettysburg role as James Longstreet (which he called his favorite role) he was unavailable because of scheduling difficulties.
 Bruce Boxleitner was instead cast in the role.
 Darius N. Couch was portrayed by actor Carsten Norgaard.
 Martin Sheen was prevented from reprising his role as Lee due to contractual obligations to The West Wing and was recast with Robert Duvall, who had been the first choice for the role before deciding to appear in Stalin instead.

 David Carpenter, who portrayed Colonel Thomas Devin in Gettysburg, was cast as Reverend Tucker Lacy.
 The two rebel privates who develop a friendship throughout the film were played by Bo Greigh (who swaps tobacco for coffee with a Union soldier on Christmas) as well as Trent Walker who played Private McClintock and had previously appeared in the film Gettysburg as the "I'm fighting for my rights" rebel prisoner.

+Filming

+The film was shot in Virginia's Shenandoah Valley, western Maryland, and in the Eastern Panhandle of West Virginia.
+Actual historic locations in the film include Virginia Military Institute and Washington & Lee University, known as Washington College during the Civil War.

+Most of the extras were American Civil War reenactors, who provided their own equipment and worked without pay.
+Among them, 2nd South Carolina String Band portrays the players of "The Bonnie Blue Flag" during a troops entertainment music show.
+In exchange, Ted Turner agreed to donate $500,000 to Civil War battlefield preservation.